SysKitTeam/docs-point/docs/governance-and-automation/security-compliance-checks/orphaned-workspaces.md

 Additionally, you can complete the following actions for the policy vulnerability:
 * **Ask Members (8)** - this action requests that the workspace members select new workspace owners
+  * For more details on the Ask Members action, [please check out the section below](#ask-members-action)
 * **The Ellipsis (more options) Menu (9)** - clicking the 3 dots next to the Ask Members button provides the option to complete the following actions:
   * **Archive** - this action archives the workspaces
   * **Delete** - this action deletes the workspace